LehighIAC/ITAC-Automation/README.md

 5. Replace keys with `docx_replace()`.
 6. Save file and print caveats if requires manual operations.
 ### Equations
 Currently, `python-docx-replace` doesn't support replacing keys in Word equations.
 If possible please use regular text instead of equations.
-If the equation is unaviodable, the workaround is to write the equation in LaTeX then convert it to Word equation and insert it to tags like `#ESEqn`.
+If the equation is unavoidable, the workaround is to write the equation in LaTeX then convert it to Word equation and insert it to tags like `#ESEqn`.
 Check the Lighting template for examples.
 ### Lookup table
 Make a numpy array with table values, then use `np.interp` to get the result.
 ### Table